sarfraznawaz2005/actions/README.md

  - Helps avoid code duplication eg different classes for web and api
  - Actions can be callable from multiple places in your app
  - Small dedicated classes really pay off in complex apps
- - Actions can be used as non-controller fashion like service classes
  - Expressive routes registration like `Route::get('/', HomeAction::class)`
  - Allows decorator pattern